What are vaccinations and what are their purpose?

 ensure that any vaccination strategies include exceptions for staff members who cannot get vaccinated (eg due to medical or belief reasons)

-ensure that any incentives offered to receive the vaccination will not discriminate against staff members with protected characteristics (eg a disability or belief) who have reasons for not having the vaccination
+ensure that any policies introduced and incentives offered to receive vaccinations will not discriminate against staff members with protected characteristics (eg a disability or belief) who have reasons for not having the vaccination

-If a member of staff does not get vaccinated, employers should listen to their concerns, bearing in mind that some individuals may not be able to get the vaccination (eg because of health reasons, such as a compromised immune system) or they may have health concerns (eg they may worry about having an allergic reaction to the vaccine).
+If a member of staff does not get vaccinated, employers should listen to their concerns, bearing in mind that some individuals may not be able to get vaccinated (eg because of health reasons, such as a compromised immune system) or they may have health concerns (eg they may worry about having an allergic reaction to a vaccine).

-If a staff member has not already done so, employers may wish to encourage staff with concerns about the vaccine to speak to their doctor.
+If a staff member with concerns has not already done so, employers may wish to encourage them to speak to their GP.

 Employers should be sensitive to personal situations and keep concerns (especially those relating to health) confidential.

-Staff who cannot have the vaccine because of a medical condition will typically be protected by disability provisions within the Equality Act 2010.
-Similarly, if the vaccine is refused due to allergies to any components of the vaccine, this may be protected as a disability.
+staff members who cannot have certain vaccines because of a medical condition will typically be protected by disability provisions within the Equality Act 2010.
+Similarly, if a vaccine is refused due to allergies to any components of the vaccine, this may be protected as a disability

-Staff members with an anti-vaccination belief may argue that it is a protected philosophical belief under the Equality Act 2010.
+Staff members with an anti-vaccination belief may argue that this is a protected philosophical belief under the Equality Act.
 The Equality Act protects certain beliefs (eg the use of natural medicine or the belief in climate change) if they are deemed genuinely held and worthy of respect.

 While there is no definitive answer as to whether anti-vaccination beliefs are protected under the Equality Act, such beliefs could be protected and lead to compensation.
-Employers should Ask a lawyer if an employee refuses the vaccine due to philosophical beliefs.
+Employers should Ask a lawyer if a staff member refuses a vaccine due to philosophical beliefs.